apache/seatunnel/docs/en/concept/config.md

 ## Config Variable Substitution

-In a configuration file, we can define variables and replace them at runtime.
+In a config file, we can define variables and replace them at runtime.
 However, note that only HOCON format files are supported.

 ### Usage of Variables:
 - `${varName}`: If the variable is not provided, an exception will be thrown.
 - `${varName:default}`: If the variable is not provided, the default value will be used.
 If you set a default value, it should be enclosed in double quotes.
 - `${varName:}`: If the variable is not provided, an empty string will be used.

-If you set a variable in the configuration file but do not pass it during execution, an exception will be thrown.
+If you set a variable in the config file but do not pass it during execution, an exception will be thrown.
 Example:
 ```shell
 Caused by: org.apache.seatunnel.core.starter.exception.CommandExecuteException: Variable substitution error: ${resName}_table
 ```